jfodera/Weather-Music/lab4/README.md

    *included init.png* (lab4/resources)
 How I used it: Copied and pasted everything in, also created new js file in resources, matching the name given to me by chatgpt

+Promt 5: I'm going to refer to the page that shows up after you click the API's button as page 2 How I used it: -

+Promt 6: On page 2, add a dropdown menu with 3 options, RPI, Clemson, Umiami How I used it: Copied and pasted everything in, added the new css to the bottom of existing

+Promt 7:
+How I used it:

+Promt 8:
+How I used it:

+Promt 9:
+How I used it:

+Promt 10:
+How I used it: